Stoicism is a philosophy of two halves:

 – The Discourses by Epictetus

-So, courage is the ability to retain strength of character and our morals in the face of the fear and desire not to do so.
+So, courage is the ability to retain strength of character and our morals in the face of fear and the desire not to do so.

 3. The Virtue of Justice: